Rotation and Revolution - Definition, Advantages, FAQs

 Cream Separator:

-A revolution is round earth movement of Earth rotation around Sun in fixed path.
-The Earth rotation rotates in an anticlockwise motion, from west to east.
-In one year, or 365.242 days, Earth rotation completes one revolution around Sun.
+A revolution is the movement of Earth's rotation around the Sun in a fixed path.
+The Earth's rotation rotates in an anticlockwise motion, from west to east.
+In one year, or 365.242 days, Earth's rotation completes one revolution around the Sun.
 The earth rotation's rotational earth rotation speed is 30 km/s-1.

 Planets